 Fancy drinking tea, eating cake and chatting to people in local care homes?

-The Line Campaign is aimed at reducing sexually offences in Newcastle.
+The Line Campaign is aimed at reducing sexual violence and related offences in Newcastle.